 Experience a deeper understanding of this region's history and culture by venturing outside the city.
 In addition to the beauty of Montmorency Falls and Côte-de-Beaupré, get acquainted with rural life and the region’s French heritage on the charming Île d'Orléans.
 There's also much to see and do in the Charlevoix area—a diverse landscape of mountains and rolling valleys with stunning views of the St. Lawrence River.
 Baie-St-Paul is a hub for art and food lovers, and Tadoussac is known for its rustic excursions, such as whale-watching and fjord tours.

 Montmorency Falls is an excellent first stop on any adventure outside the city.
 From there, you can cruise up Québec's Côte-de-Beaupré and eventually make your way to Ste-Anne-de-Beaupré, where there's an immense neo-Roman basilica.
-Or take the bridge to Île d'Orléans, where you can pick fresh berries, sample ice cider (also known as ice apple wine), fermented from frozen apples, and shop for antiques.
+Or take the bridge to Île d'Orléans, where you can pick fresh berries, sample ice cider, fermented from frozen apples, and shop for antiques.
 A leisurely drive around the island can be done in a day.

 Charlevoix, a couple of hours from Québec City, takes more planning and probably an overnight stay, but is well worth the drive.
 There are plenty of gorgeous villages and picnic spots along the way.
 Artists of all disciplines draw inspiration from this region, which is steeped in natural beauty and Algonquin history.
 Approaching Tadoussac, at the eastern edge of Charlevoix, the St. Lawrence River begins to seem like the open sea—it's more than 20 km (12 miles) wide at this point.
 Slicing into the land is the dramatic Saguenay Fjord, one of the largest fjords in the world.